Frequently Asked Questions

 How long will the appointment take?

 Most appointments are about 50 minutes.
-Before the intake session there is paperwork for you to complete which takes about 15 minutes, so you need to allow about 1 hour 20 minutes for the initial appointment and arrive well before the hour to complete paperwork prior to meeting with the counselor.
+Before the initial assessment, there is paperwork for you to complete which takes about 15 minutes, so you need to allow about 1 hour 20 minutes for the initial appointment and arrive well before the hour to complete paperwork prior to meeting with the counselor.
 If you arrive too late, the appointment will be rescheduled.
+International students for whom English is a second language may require longer to complete the paperwork, so please plan for this when you come for this initial appointment.

 Why do I have to do so much paperwork?